DC23/trellabit.net/README.md

 * Visual Studio 2015 Community Edition, on both Windows 10 and Windows 7.
 * Linux (Arch, LMDE) with Monodevelop 5 and Mono 4.4.0.
+  * There is also a Makefile for use on Linux that will let you work without MonoDevelop.
+It is also required for running the XUnit tests, as MonoDevelop integration won't be available until version 6.

 ## A Note about MonoDevelop
 By default, [MonoDevelop](http://www.monodevelop.com/) writes console output